This vegan chocolate ice cream is rich and decadent, smooth and creamy with a perfect melt in your mouth texture.

 - Break the dark chocolate into pieces and add, leaving for a minute to give it a chance to melt, then whisk in until smooth.

 - Then blend in the pot with an immersion blender for 30 seconds to remove any last trace of graininess from your mixture.
 If you don't have an immersion blender, then transfer to your blender jug and blend.

 - Transfer the mix to a sealable container and place into the fridge to chill completely.
 It may thicken into a chocolate mousse consistency, this is fine.

-- When your ice cream maker freezer bowl is frozen, transfer the mix to the bowl and churn until it reaches soft serve consistency.
-If it’s quite thick going in, then this may only take around 20 minutes, but churn it for as long as possible (at least 20 minutes) so that it incorporates enough air to be light and fluffy.
+- Transfer to your ice cream machine and churn until it reaches soft serve consistency.
+If it's quite thick going in, then this may only take around 20 minutes, but churn it for as long as possible (at least 20 minutes) so that it incorporates enough air to be light and fluffy.

-- Smooth down into a loaf pan, cover with tinfoil and place into the freezer to set completely before serving.
+- Smooth down into a loaf pan, cover with foil and place into the freezer to set completely before serving.

-- Serve with chopped up pieces of dark chocolate (optional).
+- Serve topped with chopped dark chocolate (optional).